Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Universality of Sinusoidal Representations of Numbers

+While \citeauthor{kadlčík2025pretrainedlanguagemodelslearn} demonstrate that such a probe properly benefits from the expected sinusoidal inductive bias and greatly bolster accuracy for number representations, their approach does not enforce a strict sinusoidal structure and may fail to generalize due to redundancy in a model's representation.
+As an alternative, we design a new probe which assigns a \emph{single sine wave to each latent feature} and \emph{directly} optimize the frequency, phase-shift, and amplitude of each sine wave:

+where $\mathbf{r}$ are constant label values ($0...999$ for all models we analyze), and $\mathbf{w}_f, \mathbf{w}_a, \mathbf{w}_\phi \in \mathbb{R}^d$ are three vectors of learnable parameters modeling the frequencies, amplitudes and the phase-shifts of the sine waves.
+This architecture \textit{strictly constrains} the classification matrix $\mathbf{S}$ to take the form of $d$ sine waves sampled at $n$ evenly-spaced points.
+The configuration of initialization and hyperparameters is provided in Appendix \ref{appendix:datasets}.

 We first assess whether sinusoidal probes are the most suitable, i.e., an accurate choice for decoding the \textit{internal} representations of the model.
-To contextualize the accuracy in terms of sinusoidal quality of the representation, we also evaluate other types of probes used to decode numbers in previous work \cite{feng2023towards,zhu-etal-2025-language,kadlčík2025pretrainedlanguagemodelslearn} as baselines. we train the sinusoidal probe on hidden representations of each layer of Llama 3.2 1B model when processing addition prompts of the form `\texttt{$x_1$ + $x_2$}', where $x_1$ and $x_2$ are integers.
-We specifically evaluate whether the value of $x_2$ can be retrieved from the model's hidden representation on each layer.
+To contextualize the accuracy in terms of sinusoidal quality of the representation, we also evaluate other types of probes used to decode numbers in previous work \cite{feng2023towards,zhu-etal-2025-language,kadlčík2025pretrainedlanguagemodelslearn} as baselines.
+We fit separate probes for activations from every layer across six different language models from three families.
+Contrary to previous work, we assess the representations of numbers in \textit{natural-language} contexts, rather than as single tokens or synthetic arithmetical commands.
+Our contexts cover four domains (temporal, arithmetic, medical and culinary) covering numerical contexts including quantities, measurements or timestamps (detailed in Appendix~\ref{appx:natural_lang_contexts}).
 To assess generalization rather than memorization capacity, we \textit{split} the prompts and corresponding representations into training, validation and test sets containing \textit{distinct} extracted numbers ($x_2$).

 \Cref{fig:per_layer_acc_across_probes} shows the accuracy of different probes extracting the value of input numbers from representations of each model's layer, evaluated across six different models.
-The superior accuracy of sinusoidal probe provides an indicator of both (i) the sinusoidal character, and (ii) accuracy of input number representation across layers.
+As we can see, both sinusoidal probes reach over 80\% of accuracy in all but two cases and over 90\% of accuracy for a majority of probing scenarios.
+Here, the superior accuracy of both sinusoidal probes provides an indicator of both (i) the sinusoidal character, and (ii) the accuracy of input number representation across layers --- the best probe results present a lower bar of the accuracy of numeric representation on a given layer.